In this article, you'll learn many of the deliverability best practices you should follow when sending your mailings, including:

 - Remember to send mailings to your subscribers in a recognizable pattern (use similar Friendly From lines and Addresses, send at a consistent frequency, etc.).

 As you can see, taking your sender reputation seriously requires several tactics, including choosing content that doesn't trigger spam filters.
 However, once you get into a good pattern and find out what works for your organization, you'll build confidence and trust with your recipients.

-NOTE: Refer to the Maintaining a Good Sender Reputation section above to learn more.
+NOTE: Refer to Maintaining a Good Sender Reputation above to learn more.

 Some examples of well-known inbox categories are the Promotions tab used in Gmail and the Clutter folder used in Outlook.
 Remember, these are not considered junk folders, but more like special inbox classification folders.